School of Health Policy & Management

 Research Interests: Mad people's history, history of people with disabilities, medical history, psychiatric patients' labour history, archiving psychiatric survivor and disability histories, labels, terminology, activism and self-identity among psychiatric survivors/consumers, connecting the past with contemporary social justice struggles.

-(Associate Lecturer and Undergraduate Program Director, School of Health Policy and Management; PhD, University of Toronto)
+(Associate Professor, School of Health Policy and Management; PhD, University of Toronto)

 Dr. Ellen G. Schraa teaches with a focus on health services financial management and evaluation.
 Her collaborative research work has most recently involved an economic evaluation of a new Health Canada approved medical device for improving the rates of central-line associated bloodstream infections.
 Dr. Schraa has also recently worked with Schools of Nursing across the province in performing a cost utility analysis of pre-simulation training preparation for nurses.
 Dr. Schraa has worked in the healthcare sector for over 25 years, involved in value for money auditing, business case analysis, funding formulae, and key provincial performance measurement initiatives.